Criteria for the Single Parent Scholarship Fund of Benton County Program:

-You’re the custodial parent or guardian with physical custody (50% or more) of at least one dependent child.
+You’re the custodial parent or guardian with joint custody of at least one dependent child.
 A dependent child is:

 18 or younger, or older than 18 and still in high school, or a severely disabled adult living with and dependent on you

 You’re the only adult in the home with the child(ren), or